lipkin1aleksey/lecture_10/README.md

 This is a simple calculator application based on iOS calc-app.

+## Warning

+Please don't merge gh-pages brunch with any other, it was created only for demonstration.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.